 2. Machine Washability

 For easy maintenance and frequent cleaning, machine washability is a major plus.
 Cotton, microfiber, chenille, and polyester mats are almost always machine washable, though care instructions may vary depending on thickness or backing.
-This feature is especially useful in high-traffic or kid-friendly bathrooms.
-Memory foam mats are sometimes washable but may require air drying or a delicate cycle to preserve their structure.

 3. Quick-Dry Technology